eliacarrara/videopipeline/README.md

 ```

 ## Usage
 videopipeline can be used to process any datatype.
-Nonetheless, its primary use is intended for video data.
+Nonetheless, its primary use is intended for videos.
 The examples below show some use cases.
 Refer to the Python-Notebook in this repository to
 see a more established usage example.